 New weapons and levels are coming.
 Expect a new roller and a few new special weapons that haven’t been confirmed yet.
 Up to 8 players can enjoy the game online.
 As with other Nintendo Switch games, players will be able to use the Joy-Cons to get local multiplayer Turf Battles going.

-Splatoon 2 launches this summer.
+Splatoon 2 launches July 21st.